 The course also requires you to complete at least one speaking assessment, presenting to a real audience on an issue or topic of your choice.
-Your score will be recorded as a level (1-5) on your final GCSE certificate.
-This level does not affect your overall GCSE grade.
+Your score will be recorded as Pass (P), Merit (M) or Distinction (D) on your final GCSE certificate.
+This award does not affect your overall GCSE grade.